 - 6.8.1.
 The RUN ENDS PHASE formalizes the end of the run and prepares the game to return to the timing structure from which the run was initiated. - 6.8.2.
 During the Run Ends Phase, if the Runner has any credits from bad publicity remaining in their credit pool, the Runner loses those credits. - 6.8.3.
 Abilities with "when a run ends," "when a run is unsuccessful," or "when a(n) (un)successful run ends" trigger conditions do not trigger during the Run Ends Phase.
-Rather, they trigger at the checkpoint following the conclusion of the entire run.
+Rather, they are marked as pending by the checkpoint following the conclusion of the entire run.
 Thus, those abilities do not resolve during the run.
+See also rule 10.3.5.